TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/gateway-claiming/_index.md

 title: "Gateway Claiming"
 description: ""
 distributions: ["Enterprise", "Cloud"]
+new_in_version: 3.12.0
 ---

-Gateway claiming {{< new-in-version "3.12.0" >}} is a mechanism that transfers gateways securely from one user(tenant) to another.
+Gateway claiming is a mechanism that transfers gateways securely.
+This enables transfer of ownership between users as well as between tenants.
 This section provides guides for making gateways claimable and claiming them.

 <!--more-->